PvE Holy Priest Talents, Builds, & Glyphs

 Level 30 Talents (Tier 2)

 This option offers a more powerful movement speed buff than Body and Soul at no mana cost, and it does not run the risk of failing due to the Weakened Soul debuff.
-You can even chain 3 in a row on yourself to sprint for 18 seconds straight.
+You can even chain 3 in a row to sprint for 18 seconds straight!
 On the other hand, you can only use 3 feathers before they must recharge, so you won’t be able to blanket the raid in speed buffs.
-Moreover, the feathers must be placed on the ground, which is awkward to do while healing and can cause them to be used by the wrong person.
-(From Legion onward, you could use a macro to place the feather right on top of your target and avoid this problem, but that doesn’t work in Mists of Pandaria.)
-Feathers remain on the ground for 10 minutes or until 3 more have been placed, so you can set them up well in advance for your teammates to use.Phantasm
+Moreover, the feathers must be placed on the ground by default, which can be awkward – but luckily there are targeting macros to help with that.
+Feathers remain on the ground for 10 minutes or until 3 more have been placed, so you can set them up well in advance for your teammates to use at their discretion.

 Level 45 Talents (Tier 3)